CISecurity/ControlsAssessmentSpecification/control-3/control-3.6.rst

 * M2 = Set of currently detected vulnerabilities
 * M3 = Count of previously detected vulnerabilities
 * M4 = Count of currently detected vulnerabilities
-* M5 = Count of covered endpoints with back-to-back comparisons
+* M5 = List of covered endpoints with back-to-back comparisons
+* M6 = Count of M5
-* M6 = Count of endpoints in inventory eligible for back-to-back comparisons
+* M7 = List of endpoints in inventory eligible for back-to-back comparisons
+* M8 = Count of M7

 Metrics
 -------